 of Ellen Miller Co-founder and Executive Director The Sunlight Foundation

-before the Committee on Oversight and Government Reform United States House of Representatives
+before the Committee on Oversight and Government Reform Subcommittee on Technology, Information Policy, Intergovernmental Relations, and Procurement Reform United States House of Representatives

-Chairman Issa, Ranking Member Cummings, and members of the Committee, thank you for the invitation to testify today.
+Chairman Lankford, Ranking Member Connolly, and members of the Committee, thank you for the invitation to appear before you today.

 My name is Ellen Miller and I am the co-founder and executive director of the Sunlight Foundation, a non-partisan non-profit dedicated to using the power of the Internet to catalyze greater government openness and transparency.
 We take inspiration from Justice Brandeis’ famous adage “Sunlight is said to be the best of disinfectants.”